Education > Article > IBD & The Microbiome

 Once an IBD diagnosis and the necessary medical care is in place, it can be helpful to take a step back and look beyond the diagnosis.

-Taking into account the person as a whole and their life up until the point of diagnosis can unravel the combination of genetic, environmental, and immune factors which led to the formation of their IBD in the first place.
-Factors influencing the formation of IBD include genetic susceptibility, sleep and stress levels, vitamin D level, smoking, diet, and microbiome disruption.
+Taking into account the person as a whole and their life up until the point of diagnosis can unravel the combination of genetic, environmental, and immune factors which may have led to the development of their IBD in the first place.
+Factors influencing the pathophysiology of IBD include genetic susceptibility, sleep, and stress levels, vitamin D status, smoking, diet, and microbiome disruption.

 adapted from Dordevic et al., 2021

-One of the key patterns of imbalance underlying IBD is disruption to the colonies of microbes, especially bacteria and fungi, living within the digestive tract, which is sometimes termed ‘dysbiosis’.
-Given the stressors of modern life, this typically develops following high exposure to factors which disrupt the human microbiome, notably antibiotics, pesticides, low fibre intake, alcohol, and high stress.
+One of the key patterns of imbalance associated with IBD is disruption to the colonies of microbes living within the digestive tract, which is sometimes termed ‘gut dysbiosis’.
+Given the stressors of modern life, gut dysbiosis can develop following high exposure to factors which disrupt the human microbiome, such as antibiotics, pesticides, low fibre intake, alcohol, and high stress.

-The gut dysbiosis identified in IBD usually involves an overgrowth of pathogenic (disease-causing microbes) or pathobiont (commensals which become pathogenic in specific circumstances) microbes, creating an excessive amount of inflammatory traffic in the gut.
-These may include the bacteria Clostridium difficile, the fungi Malassezia restricta, and hydrogen sulphide-producing bacteria such as Desulfovibrio spp., as well as other pattern changes.
+The gut dysbiosis identified in IBD can involve an overgrowth of pathogenic (disease-causing microbes) or pathobiont (commensals which become pathogenic in specific circumstances) microbes, not least because they can cause an excessive amount of inflammatory ‘traffic’ in the gut.
+These may include the bacteria Clostridium difficile, the fungi Malassezia restricta, and hydrogen sulphide-producing bacteria such as Desulfovibrio spp..

 Bacteria from the oral microbiome may also play a role.
-High levels of Fusobacterium nucleatum in the gut, a commensal bacterium from the mouth, has been linked to the progression of inflammatory bowel disorders.
+High levels of Fusobacterium nucleatum in the gut, a bacteria from the mouth which can drive gum disease, has been linked to the progression of IBD.

-Dysbiosis in IBD often involves a ‘missing microbe’ picture too, characterised by a low diversity and abundance of protective commensal bacteria, especially those which produce anti-inflammatory compounds called short-chain fatty acids (SCFAs), such as butyrate or acetate, including Faecalibacterium prausnitzii, Roseburia homini, and Bifidobacterium.
-Butyrate, for example, helps the gut wall to repair and to modulate inflammation.
-If intestinal butyrate production is low, the gut wall can become hyperpermeable and chronically inflamed through the loss of this microbiome-mediated healing mechanism.
+Dysbiosis in IBD is often associated with a ‘missing microbe’ picture too.
+This can be characterised by a low diversity and abundance of protective commensal bacteria, especially those which produce anti-inflammatory compounds called short-chain fatty acids (SCFAs), such as butyrate or acetate, including Faecalibacterium prausnitzii, Roseburia homini, and Bifidobacterium spp..
+Butyrate, for example, helps the gut wall to repair itself and to modulate inflammation.
+If intestinal butyrate production is low, the gut wall may become hyperpermeable and chronically inflamed through the loss of this microbiome-mediated healing mechanism.

 The gut microbiome can further drive gut barrier dysfunction when colonies of ‘mucin-degrading’ bacteria start to overgrow, usually when there is a low fibre intake.
 If you think about the gut wall as an iced cake, the epithelial barrier is the sponge and the icing is the mucus layer.
 A thick, plump intestinal mucus layer cushions and protects the gut wall from the contents of the gut lumen.

-When mucin-degrading bacteria such as Ruminococcus gnavus and -torques, overgrow, the mucus layer starts to thin and the gut wall becomes more exposed to pro-inflammatory signals from the gut microbes.
-When this scenario becomes chronic, aberrant inflammatory responses in the gut wall appear to become the norm, contributing to the gut wall damage we see in IBD and the characteristic high faecal calprotectin and FIT.
-Chronic inflammation can then perpetuate gut dysbiosis and gut barrier dysfunction, creating a vicious cycle.
+When mucin-degrading bacteria such as Ruminococcus gnavus and -torques, overgrow, the mucus layer may start to thin, with the gut wall becoming more exposed to pro-inflammatory signals from gut microbes.
+When this scenario becomes chronic, aberrant inflammatory responses in the gut wall risk becoming the norm, potentially contributing to the gut wall damage seen in IBD.
+Chronic inflammation can conversely perpetuate gut dysbiosis and gut barrier dysfunction, creating a vicious cycle.

 PERSONALISED MICROBIOME SUPPORT FOR IBD